vertigo-ala/image-service/README.md

 ## Architecture

-* Grails 3 web application ran in the tomcat 7 or above
+* Grails 3 web application ran in the tomcat 7 or as standalone executable jar
-* Oracle Java 8
+* Open JDK 8
-* Postgres database (9.3 or above)
+* Postgres database (9.6 or above)

 ## Installation